Configuration

 provisioning:

-# maximum provisioning attempts; most provisioning steps are retried until timeout;
+# Maximum provisioning attempts; most steps are retried until timeout

 maxRetries: 10